-Approximate Increase

-Change Annual in Aggregate

-From 10 Year Percentage Annual

-Full Vesting To: Change Contributions

-(in \$ billions)

-4/40 Vesting 1.9% \$0.5-0.6

-5 Year Full 2.4% \$0.6-0.7

-3 Year Full 3.3% \$0.8-1.0

-l Year Full 4.18 \$1.1-1.3

-Full and Immediate 4.48 \$1.2-1.4
+Change From 10 Year Full Vesting To: Annual Percentage Change Approximate Increase in Aggregate Annual Contributions (in \$ billions) 4/40 Vesting 5 Year Full 3 Year Full 1.9% 2.4% 3.3% \$0.5-0.6 \$0.6-0.7 \$0.8-1.0 1 Year Full Full and Immediate 4.1% 4.4% \$1.1-1.3 \$1.2-1.4

-SOURCE: ICF estimates for a model defined benfit plan with more than 11 participants using the entry age normal actuarial cost method, an intermediate turnover assumption and a 6% interest rate.
+SOURCE: ICF estimates for a model defined benfit plan with more than ll participants using the entry age normal actuarial cost method, an intermediate turnover assumption and a 6% interest rate.
 Plan assets are assumed to be equal to the benefit liabilities of retired and separated vested participants.
-See Appendix A for a description of the methodology. year vesting, the average increase would be approximately 2.4 percent; but, it could be substantially higher in individual cases.
-In the aggregate, the annual cost for all defined benefit plans to shift from ten year cliff vesting to five year vesting could range from approximately \$600 to \$700 million, under the assumptions of this analysis. // Alternative assumptions will provide different estimates.
-In addition, the assumption that plan assets are equal to retired and separated vested benefit liabilities will tend to understate slightly all of the cost estimates shown here.
+See Appendix A for a description of the methodology.

-Defined benefit plans covering workforces in higher turnover industries may experience greater than average cost Table 5 shows, the cost impact in higher increases.
-As turnover industries may be double that in lower turnover industries.
+Defined benefit plans covering workforces in higher turnover industries may experience greater than average cost increases.
+As Table 5 shows, the cost impact in higher turnover industries may be double that in lower turnover industries.
 Thus, an important question concerns the ability of employers in higher turnover industries to afford the costs of shorter vesting.
 This also emphasizes the sensitivity of the cost estimates to the underlying assumptions.
 Extreme caution should be used in applying these results to individual plans.